 Fans can be very upset when a horse upsets the Triple Crown bid of another.
 When Smarty Jones was defeated in his Triple Crown bid by Birdstone in 2004, the hostile fans threw things at Birdstone’s elderly owner.
 Everyone wants to see a horse successfully complete the quest.

 The truth is that the Triple Crown is meant to be a difficult series to win.
 It is not supposed to be easy.
 Instead it is meant to reward greatness, and greatness in horse racing only comes to a select few.
 If the rules were changed, the Triple Crown would lose its value.
 Every horse that has managed to win the title has had to overcome obstacles along the way to victory.
 Secretariat.
 Citation.
 Seattle Slew.
 Affirmed.
 These are the race horse names that people remember, and they remember them because the horses had the ability to win racing greatest contest.

 Would you like to watch and wager on all of the Triple Crown events from the comfort of your own home?
 You can when you create an account with one of our recommended online racebooks.
 You can receive a welcome bonus when you make your first deposit, and some of the racebooks are even accepting Bitcoin as a form of deposit.
+Check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
 Signing up only takes a few moments, and you can use a computer or mobile device to stream the races and make your bets.